thewh1teagle/sherpa-rs/BUILDING.md

 ### Use prebuild sherpa-onnx (For fast compilation)

+Note: sherpa-onnx already download and cache the sherpa-onnx binaries.
+You can do this manually instead.
+Note: to link sherpa-onnx libs dynamically set `SHERPA_BUILD_SHARED_LIBS` to `1`.
 Note: you should disable rust-analyzer while doing this. otherwise it will rebuild it with different environment variable on each save which will take long.... time.

 <details>